Skip to main content

 • April 2017: 6-month revioew of all recruited cases

-o ensure patient confidentiality was not compromised, departments were requested to keep a secure log of patient identifiers on a local database.
+To ensure patient confidentiality was not compromised, departments were requested to keep a secure log of patient identifiers on a local database.
 Once submitted, each of the cases listed on the spreadsheet was assigned a study number.
 Patient identifiable data such as patient NHS number or date of birth was not entered on the spreadsheet used on audit returns.
+This was an exciting opportunity to gather clinically useful information and inform best practice.

 Ben Grey, Richard Napier-Hemy, Oliver Wiseman, Andrew Dickinson Daron Smith